simrenbasra/simys-blog/_posts/2026-01-25-simbot_part4.md

 -	If a sub-section is still too long, it is split into paragraphs.

 -	Paragraphs are grouped into chunks until the token limit is reached.
+  - My approach here does assumes individual paragraphs are always shorter than the maximum token limit, which is true for all previous posts.
+May be worth adding to this function when building final product and split by sentence if `current_chunk = p` and `current_chunk > max_token_length`.

 -	Each chunk is given a heading, combining the main section heading, the subheading (if any) and the chunk number.